FamilySearch/GEDCOM/specification/gedcom.md

 - An entry with name `gedcom.ged` containing a data stream.

 - An entry for each *local file* `FILE` structure in `gedcom.ged`, with the same zip *file name* as the corresponding `FILE` payload.
+    If there is a local file named `gedcom.ged`, it must be renamed to a new unused filename with the same extension prior to constructing the GEDZIP.

 All file names inside a GEDZIP are case-sensitive.